 Robinson Preserve is a nearby 487-acre preserve

-The 487-acre lush preserve is a salt marsh coastal wetland located east of Anna Maria and accessible by water from the Palma Sola Causeway.
+The 487-acre lush preserve is a salt marsh coastal wetland located east of Anna Maria.
+It’s also accessible by water from the Palma Sola Causeway.
 The Robinson Preserve is a perfect spot to launch a kayak and get to know Florida’s natural environment including choice Florida birds like the Roseate Spoonbill and the Night Heron.
 The Preserve has paddling trails where you are likely to see a dolphin or manatee while winding through the scenic waterways.

 Robinson Preserve 53-foot observation tower

-Once there, boardwalks lead to a 53-foot observation tower and it’s well worth the climb for the panoramic view of the mouth of Tampa Bay from Anna Maria to the Skyway Bridge.
+Once there, boardwalks lead to a 53-foot observation tower.
+It’s well worth the climb for the panoramic view of the mouth of Tampa Bay from Anna Maria to the Skyway Bridge.

-For kayak or paddle board rentals to the Robinson Preserve, try the Surferbus.com located on the Palma Sola Causeway.
+For kayak or paddleboard rentals to the Robinson Preserve, try Surferbus.com located on the Palma Sola Causeway.
 You can launch and have direct access to the preserve with a trip through Florida’s magical mangrove tunnels.

 Nature Trips with Captain Kathe

-Her pontoon boat is docked at the Starfish Restaurant in nearby Cortez, where tours introduce passengers to the natural wonders of the area including bird sanctuaries, mangrove islands, and local marine life.
+Her pontoon boat is docked at the Starfish Restaurant in nearby Cortez.
+Tours introduce passengers to the natural wonders of the area including bird sanctuaries, mangrove islands, and local marine life.
 You just may see a dolphin catching a boat wave, and even stop at a sandbar to find some local sea treasures.

 Take a sailing trip for a sunset vista

-Set sail with Kathleen D Sailing Trips that leave from the Keys Marina where guests can choose from a variety of trips.
-Excursions include the Dolphin Watches, Sunset Sails, custom trips and even a day on Egmont Key, a local island state park preserve with historic fort ruins and a lighthouse, and prime areas for snorkeling, shelling and lunch.
+Set sail with Kathleen D Sailing Trips that leave from the Keys Marina.
+Guests can choose from a variety of trips!
+Excursions include the Dolphin Watches, Sunset Sails, custom trips, and even a day on Egmont Key, a local island state park preserve with historic fort ruins and a lighthouse, and prime areas for snorkeling, shelling, and lunch.